wp-slimstat/wp-slimstat/readme.txt

 * [Fix] User Overview add-on is now compatible with network-wide reports
 * [Fix] Author filters were not working under certain circumstances (thank you, [tbetzold](http://wordpress.org/support/topic/authors-not-able-to-see-their-own-stats))

-= 3.5.9 =
-* [Fix] New user agents were not being recorded correctly in some cases (thank you, [fberzau](http://wordpress.org/support/topic/browser-and-os-stats-not-working))
-* [Fix] Bug affecting the plugin in MU environments (thank you, [27pchrisl](https://github.com/getusedtoit/wp-slimstat/commit/00e389aaa4fc425b8b8ba829a9f6c66f5ba268c8))
-* [Fix] Filters have a more consistent behavior and are now easier to extend via third party add-ons
-* [Fix] Date filters were being set to January 1, 1970 under certain circumstances (thank you, Russell and [uewinfo_frm](http://wordpress.org/support/topic/a-problem-for-mouse-hover-on-google-chrome))
-* [Fix] Our premium Export to Excel add-on was only returning the first 20 records of each report

-= 3.5.8 =
-* [New] Added support for network-wide settings, premium add-on coming soon!
-* [New] New filter `slimstat_footer_thank_you` allows you to remove the thank you note in the admin footer (thank you, [luenez](http://wordpress.org/support/topic/how-to-remove-slimstat-from-dashboard-footer))
-* [Update] Swedish language files have been updated (thank you, Per)
-* [Fix] A bug was affecting the way the chart was being displayed
-* [Fix] For some reason we're still investigating, the update procedure was not triggered in certain specific cases
-* [Fix] Oldest/Longest post report is now making sure that post_type = post (thank you, [psn](http://wordpress.org/support/topic/longest-postcomments-id))
-* [Fix] Bug affecting the Top Outbound Links and Downloads

-= 3.5.7 =
-* [Note] Browscap, the third party database we use to detect user agents, has more than doubled its size in the last few months (which is great: it means the project is actively maintained).
-In some cases, this was causing WP SlimStat to exceed the maximum amount of memory assigned to PHP.
-By breaking the database into multiple files, we were able to lower the plugin's peak memory usage from 20 to 2 MB.
-Enjoy!
-* [Update] [Browscap](http://browscap.org/) has been updated to version 5025, released on March 23, 2014
-* [Update] The GeoLite Database (courtesy of [MaxMind](http://browscap.org/)) has been updated to the version released on March 5, 2014
-* [Fix] Delete ALL data under Maintenance tab was not working (thank you, [Ronan](http://wordpress.org/support/topic/maintence-question))
-* [Fix] No more PHP memory issues (thank you, [Roquefort](http://wordpress.org/support/topic/slimstat-causes-consistent-404s-on-my-site))
-* [Fix] Visitors had some empty reports (thank you, [psn](http://wordpress.org/support/topic/some-empty-report-in-visitors-page))

-= 3.5.6 =
-* [Note] Do you have WP MU and would like to get reports for your entire (small) network?
-We're finally working on something that might make you happy :)
-* [Update] Purge functionality now works with different timezones
-* [Update] Added indexes, foreign keys and other constraints to our tables, in order to improve performance (thank you, Morgan)
-* [Update] [Browscap](http://browscap.org/) has been updated to version 5024, released on March 2, 2014
-* [Update] WP SlimStat now works on network installs of *any* size.
-And yes, you can network activate it without worrying about timeouts or perfomance issues!
-* [Fix] Originating IP addresses were not being "anonymized" (thank you, [carbeck](http://wordpress.org/support/topic/still-problems-with-ip-obfuscation-on-my-32-bit-server))
-* [Fix] Width of column in Edit Posts (thank you, [27pchrisl](https://github.com/getusedtoit/wp-slimstat/pull/2))
-* [Fix] XSS Vulnerability (exploitable only in rare circumstances and on site with very little pageviews) in Overview (thank you, [lnxg33k](https://github.com/getusedtoit/wp-slimstat/issues/3))
-* [Fix] When a site in a network (MU) environment was deleted, WP SlimStat's tables weren't removed
-* [Fix] In a Network (MU) environment, WP SlimStat's tables were being created even if the plugin was NOT network activated
-* [Fix] A conflict with some unknown plugin causing all the users to be mistaken for spammers (thank you, [iinnovations](http://wordpress.org/support/topic/stats-lost-after-apache2-reload))
-* [Fix] Missing space in SQL query was the cause of empty reports in some cases (thank you, [psn](http://wordpress.org/support/topic/no-data-for-certain-boxes))
-* [Fix] Warning on undefined index when trying to create a new blog in a MU environment (thank you, [Sam Brodie](http://wordpress.org/support/topic/undefined-index-error-in-version))
-* [Fix] Bug in displaying more days than necessary for some months, in the chart
-* [Fix] Filtering by IP Address was not working with our Firewall Fix add-on
-* [Fix] Natural language date ranges were being calculated based on UTC, not the blog's timezone (thank you, [haheute](http://wordpress.org/support/topic/pageviews-per-day-not-working))

 == Special Thanks To ==

-* [Vitaly](http://www.visbiz.org/) - Volunteered quite a lot of time for QA and testing, and provided the complete Russian localization
+* [Vitaly](http://www.visbiz.org/), who volunteered quite a lot of time for QA and testing, and provided the complete Russian localization
-* [Davide Tomasello](http://www.davidetomasello.it/) - Gave us great feedback and plenty of ideas to take this plugin to the next level
+* [Davide Tomasello](http://www.davidetomasello.it/), who provided great feedback and plenty of ideas to take this plugin to the next level

 == Supporters ==
-WP SlimStat is an Open Source project, dependent in large parts on donations.
+Slimstat is an Open Source project, dependent in large parts on donations.
 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who want to donate money - be it once, be it regularly, be it a small or a big amount.
 Everything is set up for an easy donation process.
 Try it out, you'll be amazed how good it feels!
-If you're on a tight budget, [a review](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) for WP SlimStat is still a nice way to say thank you!
+If you're on a tight budget, [a review](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) for Slimstat is still a nice way to say thank you!

 [7times77](http://7times77.com),
 [Andrea Pinti](http://andreapinti.com),